About us

 Since 2014, we have worked together to strengthen the resilience of our communities, economies and natural and built environments to a changing climate.

-The partnership developed the Regional Climate Change Adaptation Plan for the Adelaide Hills, Fleurieu Peninsula and Kangaroo Island region of South Australia, and is now implementing the plan.
+The partnership developed the Regional Climate Action Plan 2025-2030 (ReCAP) for the Adelaide Hills, Fleurieu Peninsula and Kangaroo Island region of South Australia, and is now implementing the plan.

 Resilient Hills and Coasts is one of eleven Regional Climate Partnerships across South Australia.